 The concept that a person’s true essence lies not in their physical form but in the enduring consciousness beyond death grants freedom.
 Jesus suggested that renouncing the physical body could lead to a higher state of being.
 This is a challenging notion for those attached to physical existence.
 This perspective confounds those who consider the physical self as the essence of human identity.
 Redemption comes with the realization of the fallacy in such a belief.
 Many fail to achieve spirituality because they are entrenched in the material world, neglecting the potential for life beyond the physical realm.

 Many are perplexed by humanity’s tendency to prefer the tangible and fleeting over the notion of eternity.
 This aversion arises from three elements: pride, deception, and fear.
-Certain individuals, deeming themselves superior, negate the necessity for anything beyond their present life.
-They listen solely to their conscience, which erroneously reassures them of their material security.
-Deception, often a consequence of both pride and fear, especially causes sorrow.
+Certain individuals, deeming themselves superior, negate the necessity for anything beyond their present understanding.
+They listen solely to their suppositions, which erroneously reassure them of their material security.
+Deception, often a consequence of both pride and fear, is what, especially causes sorrow.

 Pride and fear are both conduits to deception, where fear dominates.
-Fear persuades many to believe there would be prudence in fearfulness, mistaking it for vigilance.
-This aspect of fear incites them to mistrust all, including Jesus, when propelled by the terror of what would be unknown.
+Fear persuades many to believe there would be prudence in fear, which they mistake for vigilance.
+This aspect of fear incites them to mistrust all, including Jesus, when propelled by the envisaged terror of what would be unknown.
 This behaviour is akin to that of careless animals, which easily fall prey to predators, due to their absence of inherent wisdom.

 Andrew Masuku is the author of Dimensions of a New Civilization, laying down standards for uplifting Zimbabwe from the current state of economic depression into a model for other nations worldwide.
 A decaying tree provides an opportunity for a blossoming sprout.
 Written from a Christian perspective, the book is a product of inspiration, bringing relief to those having witnessed the strings of unworkable solutions––leading to the current economic and social decay.
 Most Zimbabweans should find the book as a long-awaited providential oasis of hope, in a simple conversational tone.